 Instead of a more open and fluid pool session, we have decided to create specific sessions designed to help you improve your skills in a certain area or discipline.
 And if you attend three different pool sessions and the Training Techniques seminar, you will become certified in the Training Techniques Specialty program from SSI!

-You must have completed at least the Freediving Pool (Level 1 Class and Pool) Course to participate in our pool sessions.
-BUT, our Level 1 Class and Pool tuition includes two free pool sessions!
+You must have completed at least the Pool Freediver (Freediver Class and Pool) Course to participate in our pool sessions.
+BUT, our Freediver Class and Pool tuition includes two free pool sessions!

 Static Apnea: Learn mindfulness and meditation relaxing techniques to improve your breath-hold time.
 You will also learn how to increase your carbon dioxide tolerance during our static sessions.